 Top 10 Things to do in Nairobi

-1. Animal Orphanage
+1. Visit the Animal Orphanage

-It will cost you only 250 shillings to walk around the orphanage located in Lang’ata – some 10 kilometers from the City Centre.
+It will cost you only 250 shillings to walk around the orphanage located in Lang’ata – some 10 kilometres from the City Centre.
 The orphanage is open daily from 8 am to 6 pm.

-2. The National Museum
+2. Tour the National Museum

 The museum offers discounted joint tickets that include admission to the Snake Park going at 300 shillings for adults and 150 shillings for children.
 The museum also has a night tour package.

-3. Karura Forest
+3. Enjoy the city at Karura Forest

-It has a track stretching 12 kilometers.
+It has a track stretching 12 kilometres.
 Ideal place for running, hiring or renting a bike for a ride.
 Entrance fee 100 shillings per adult and 50 shillings per child.
 Bike hire goes for only 500 shillings.

 Read also Exciting places in Naivasha

-4. Nairobi Arboretum
+4. Play at the Nairobi Arboretum

-5. The David Sheldrick Wildlife Trust
+5. Visit The David Sheldrick Wildlife Trust

-This trust is an orphan-elephant rescue and rehabilitation programme located along Magadi Road.
+This Trust is an orphan-elephant rescue and rehabilitation programme located along Magadi Road.
 One will only need 500 shillings to gain admission and entry for children is free.

 Dame Daphne established the Trust in honour of her late husband David Sheldrick, the founding warden of the Tsavo National Parks, and a pioneer conservationist in Kenya.